At Alive Counselling, we offer counselling for kids ages 4 + and parents.

 In summary, when we play with, a child we connect.
 Incorporating play into therapy and mental health care for children can help them express and process emotions, increase connection, build resilience, and learn lifelong coping skills.

-Therapists at Alive Counselling who who offer counselling for kids in Kelowna, BC:
+Meet our Therapists at Alive Counselling who who offer counselling for kids in Kelowna, BC:

 You can click on their names to read their bios and availability, and book a complimentary consultation or appointment.
 Or please reach out with any questions and we are happy to help care for you and the kids you love!